isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 #### Local Ecosystem Development for Aircraft Cabin Interior Components (2019) ####

-The S$33.16 million SIA-SIAEC-SIMTech (A*STAR) Joint Laboratory aims to help local LLEs and SMEs upgrade their technical skills and capabilities, gearing Singapore up to be the R&D Centre of Excellence for cabin interior components design and manufacturing.
+The S$33.16 million SIA-SIAEC-SIMTech (ASTAR) Joint Laboratory aims to help local LLEs and SMEs upgrade their technical skills and capabilities, gearing Singapore up to be the R&D Centre of Excellence for cabin interior components design and manufacturing.
 To help upgrade the industry, the joint lab will develop manufacturing capabilities and the local manufacturing ecosystem to improve product performance, reduce the cost and lead time, and encourage SMEs to venture into high value-added business.
 It will also nurture talents to increase the manpower to support the local aerospace manufacturing and other relevant industries.

 [Read the press release here.](https://www.a-star.edu.sg/simtech/news-events/SIMTech-Manufacturing-Matters/MM/features/pe-matters-sia-siaec-simtech-joint-lab)

 #### Applied Materials-NUS Advanced Materials Corporate Laboratory (2018) ####

 The S$70 million Applied Materials-NUS Advanced Materials Corporate Laboratory aims to accelerate the discovery and commercialisation of new materials for manufacturing next-generation semiconductors.
 New materials R&amp;D and processing techniques with a focus on deposition and etching have been identified as two key research areas that will help pioneer innovative semiconductor structures and devices.

 [Read the press release here.](https://go.gov.sg/corp-lab-nus-applied-mats)

 #### Singtel Cognitive and Artificial Intelligence Lab for Enterprises (SCALE@NTU) (2017) ####